cloudops/cloudmc-standard-kb/en/administration/rbac.md

 - **Environment:**  A logical unit within an organization, used to isolate and group resources securely.
 Access is controlled via a combination of environment roles and organization access controls.

+- **Member:**  Members are users that have been granted access to a given environment.
+A user in an organization is not necessarily a member of the environments in that organization.

 - **Environment Role:** A collection of environment permissions that is applied to the members of an environment.

 ![user access control chart](/assets/rbac-roles-chart-en.png)